Parents, teachers urged to pay equal attention to needs of adolescent boys | Ghana News Agency

 The Foundation said that adolescent boys, like girls, were vulnerable and required the same psychosocial support as their female counterparts.

-Ms Korama Yamoah, Chief Executive Officer of the Foundation, emphasized this at a session on mental health and general well-being at Kwabenya Atomic M/A Basic School in Accra.
+Ms Korama Yamoah, Chief Executive Officer of the Foundation, emphasised this at a session on mental health and general well-being at Kwabenya Atomic M/A Basic School in Accra.

 The session coincided with this year’s International Day of the Boy Child.
 It was on the theme “Mental Health and Well-being of the Boy Child.”